lamestshooter468/PetHeaven/README.md

 # What to do from here

-If you are seeing this page, please contact the administrator of the webpage.
+If you are seeing this page on the actual site, please contact the administrator of the webpage.
 What you are currently seeing is the README document.

 # Getting Started with Create React App